 And then my goals changed.
 Stuff the guppies and their frilly tails, why not set up a coldwater marine tank?
 After all I spend a large amount of my life underwater, why not bring some of the great critters back?
 Several times a year I visit schools on the Isle of Man and bring a variety of sea creatures in to meet the children and explaining something about their lifecycles.
 I’ve developed a habit of going and collecting little stuff anyway.
 A chance conversation with one of our club members who wanted to rehome one of his tanks, ended up in him loaning me a pump and a chiller unit as well as a fish tank without a crack in the end.
 At 10am we were having a brew in the dive centre and by 2pm I was stood ankle deep on the slipway filling a cleaned out sofnolime container with seawater.
 Our marine tank was installed and populated within 24 hours.
 And if I thought the tropical freshwater tank was hard work, I had another shock coming.
 Weekly 50 litre seawater changes are just hard work.
 I now spend my time thinking about the ecological balance of the tank much more than I ever bothered with guppies.
 When you keep tropical fish there is loads of info about how many fish per litre of water etc, for British marine life tanks there isn’t the same guidance.
 A small edible crab was a disaster and massacred poor Kevin the Masked Crab within 24 hours.
 Kevin had a dodgy past himself, and was often seen amputating limbs from small brittle stars, so he was called Kevin the Killer Crab, but we had grown fond of him and it was sad to see parts of his exoskeleton scattered around the tank.
 Our current population includes about 10 hermit crabs, who mainly seem to fight over shells and ignore the rest of the inhabitants.
 We have two small shore crabs, although one of them is getting a little larger and consequently even hungrier.
 I’ve a feeling he’ll be heading back to the shore next weekend.
 We’ve ended up with about 30 North Atlantic Prawns who pounce any food in the tank, and will come to your hand if you put it in.
 Small Purple Henry starfish, a juvenile scallop, a small common sea urchin, some limpets, Top Shells and Periwinkles complete the scene.
 We’ve had small fish (they get eaten).
 The current star of the show is our Leach’s Spider Crab (Inachis phalangium).
 Leachy has a small triangular carapace which will reach a maximum of 3cm.
 I picked him as he ran across a sandy patch between rocks.
 I’ve seen small spider crabs before, but never really bothered too much about them.
 Leachy’s small size made him a target for the tank.
 After a short trip in an old ice-cream container, he was released in the tank.
 On the same day, another diver brought in 3 small Snakelocks Anemones.
 It turns out that Leach’s Crabs have a commensal relationship with Snakelocks Anemones, the crab benefits but not to the detriment of the anemone.
 Females stay with their anemone and males will rove around looking for a mate and then return home.
 They are beautifully camouflaged, with legs covered in sponges and algae.
 This isn’t by chance, Leach’s Spider Crab actively collects sponges and algae and attaches them to specially shaped spines on their legs and carapace.
 The sponges are unpalatable and stop predators from attacking the spider crab.
 The algae form a part of the diet, which also includes food debris from the anemone and the mucus from the tentacles.
 Our intrepid little Leachy has beautifully evolved to fit into his ecological niche.
 Admittedly, that’s not meant to be in a dive centre tank, but on the plus side, none of his natural predators are there.
 We’ve so far avoided large fish or octopus.
 Periwinkles occasionally find their way out past the pipe work so we’d have no chance of keeping a cephalopod and Leachy is safe for now and I’ve learned a lot more about him.
 Once upon a time my Editor and I went diving together.
 It was a few weeks after he had penned an opinion that back entry dry suits were an integral part of the buddy relationship.
 It was, he opined, important to trust your dive buddy to close the ridiculously expensive brass zip without trapping your undersuit or that annoying flappy bit of neoprene stuck in the back of several suits.
 Relying on your buddy to ensure the zip was closed all the way, contributed to the mutual support aim of buddy diving.
 As we stood kitting up for our dive, I happily fastened my front-entry plastic zip with the minimum of fuss and decided to tackle Simon about his ill thought-out piece.

 I have a front entry suit because I like being responsible for myself…or more precisely I don’t always trust my buddies, especially if my buddy is a trainee or new to dry suit diving.
 I lack the ability to rotate my neck like a barn owl to check that everything is OK behind me.
 It only takes one trainee, who earnestly assures you that the zip is closed when in fact it’s half an inch open, to make you reconsider.
 When that cold rush of sea water starts running down your shoulder, you know that this is one mistake you won’t be making again!
 But how do you get the dive manager or boat crew to double check your zip without offending your buddy?
 Surreptitiously sidle over to the crew as you leave harbour, keep your voice low so it can barely be heard above the engines (and definitely not by your buddy) and assume some wistful position that doesn’t look like you’re hugging a large imaginary tree?
 And of course all the while you must try not to offend your buddy and generate “trust issues” because at the very first time you are supposed to rely on their assistance you bailed and found another source of help.
 So for me a front entry suit solves all of these problems.
 If my zip isn’t closed properly, then that’s my fault and my soggy right leg.
 For anyone thinking of getting a suit with a plastic dry zip, they are fabulous but never ignore the need for silicon greasing the stop end, even between dives if you’ve peeled out of your suit.
 But it’s my responsibility and I’m good with that.
 Front entry suits frequently have two zips, the dry one and a cover zip, and this can cause endless problems too.
 I took my eye off the ball one day whilst doing a dry suit introduction in the pool.
 I will accept some of the blame, but we had just done a session at the dive centre trying on suits, and the concept of a dry zip and a cover zip had been discussed as we established that this particular suit was a good fit.
 I am to blame for thinking that our discussion would be remembered barely an hour later when we kitted up on poolside.
 When I turned to look at my two eager divers, they had closed their zips and were ready for the stride entry.
 Yes, the cover zip was closed.
 No, the dry zip wasn’t.
 Yes, the suit filled with water (luckily the warm pool version).
 No, the diver couldn’t climb up the pool ladder unaided.
 The phrase “I seem to be getting a little wet” was a total understatement on her part.
 Once dekitted, we laid the unfortunate lady down and rolled her around on the pool surround to empty the water.
 To give her credit she laughed nearly as much as we did and gamely carried on the orientation session.
 Five years on she is still diving, in a front entry suit, which she knows has two zips and one of them is very important.
 Sadly she’s not the only one who’s been caught out in this way.
 Even some quite experienced visiting divers have missed the ‘hard to do up’ brass zip and relied on the ‘easy to do up’ cover zip in one of our rental suits.
 A cold shot of Irish Sea water down the leg is a salutary lesson in the need to familiarise yourself with hired equipment.
-So for anyone who read, noticed and remembered Simon’s treatise on the importance of back zipped suits for buddy trust and diving, maybe I was wrong to criticise him and perhaps divers with front entry zips could do with their buddy’s assistance, just sometimes.
-Summer is a busy time for any dive centre, and it’s almost with a sigh of relief that we watch autumn unfold so that things will quieten down a bit.
-However, sometimes summer has an unremittingly autumnal feel as misplaced jet streams bring repeated low pressure systems rolling across the British Isles causing havoc and mayhem.
-Many of our summer dive plans changed at the last minute as gale force winds and torrential rain made sea conditions treacherous and reduced visibility even in the sheltered bays.
+So for anyone who read, noticed and remembered Simon’s treatise on the importance of back zipped suits for buddy trust and diving, maybe I was wrong to criticise him and perhaps divers with front entry zips could do with their buddy’s assistance, just sometimes. |

 All